LAB-ADAN/LAB-ADAN.github.io/index.md

 This blog documents my continuous learning journey across AWS, DevOps, and Infrastructure Engineering.
 Expect practical notes, architectural insights, and publishable mini-projects built from real-world experience.

->This entire effort is dedicated to **my father**, who passed away recently.
-He was the person who first sparked my curiosity and passion for technology.
-Every post and project here is a continuation of that inspiration — a way to honor the love for learning and problem-solving that I inherited from him.
+> This effort is dedicated to my **father**, who recently passed away.
+My passion for technology and learning comes from him, and this blog is a way to honor his influence and memory

 ---